gavv/httpexpect/README.md

 ## Status

-Stable branches are available on [`gopkg.in`](http://labix.org/gopkg.in) and will not contain backward-incompatible changes.
+Stable branches are available on [`gopkg.in`](http://labix.org/gopkg.in) and will not introduce backward-incompatible changes.

 Current stable branch is [`v1`](http://gopkg.in/gavv/httpexpect.v1):